touchlab/xcode-kotlin/README.md

 LLDB formatting originally comes from the Kotlin/Native project, source [konan_lldb.py](https://github.com/JetBrains/kotlin-native/blob/dbb162a4b523071f31913e888e212df344a1b61e/llvmDebugInfoC/src/scripts/konan_lldb.py), although the way data is grabbed has been heavily modified to better support an interactive debugger.

+## Xcode 11 Beta

+The current version of the plugin will still allow you to add breakpoints and run the debugger, but source code highlighting is not yet functional.
+When Xcode 11 releases we'll dig back into the situation.

 ## Coming Soon

 ### LLDB Formatter